Jing212/cloud-engineer-project/README.md

 # AWS Production-style Flask App Infrastructure with Terraform

+!
+Tested with Terraform 1.7+ and AWS provider 5.100.x.

 This project demonstrates a production-style AWS infrastructure built with Terraform.
 It deploys a Flask application on private EC2 instances behind an Application Load Balancer, with Auto Scaling, secure networking, RDS, and Systems Manager access.

 ## 🌟 Why This Architecture is Robust